Tourism in Chengdu: Overview

 Chengdu is a popular destination within China and receives approximately 200 million domestic visitors annually.
 Visitor numbers are increasing due to rapid economic growth.
 Domestically, Chengdu is connected by high-speed rail, namely the Xi'an–Chengdu high-speed railway.
 There is also a high speed railway connecting Chengdu to Chongqing.
 By air, Chengdu is served by two airports: Chengdu Shuangliu International Airport and Chengdu Tianfu International Airport.
 Chengdu Shuangliu International Airport is located approximately 18 km from the city's downtown and in 2019, was the fourth busiest airport in mainland China.
 Opened in 2021, Chengdu Tianfu International Airport is approximately 65 km southeast to the city center and now handles most of the international flights to Chengdu.

 One of the major draws to Chengdu is its cuisine and it is listed as a UNESCO City of Gastronomy.
 Chengdu is often described as the heart of Sichuan cuisine.
 Notable dishes include mapo tofu, dandan noodles, and Kung Pao chicken.
-As of 2025, five restaurants in Chengdu possess at least one Michelin star.
+As of 2026, eleven restaurants in Chengdu possess one Michelin star, while two possess two.
 Chengdu is also known for its Sichuan hot pot scene.